citrushack/cutiehack2020/README.md

 ## Making a responsive grid layout for your website

 Thanks to the magic of HTML5 + CSS3, we can define a responsive grid that reduces down to one column on mobile without writing any special rules for screen sizes.
+This can be useful if you're trying to make cards that display information but and resize.

 HTML:
 ```